openkioskorg/pulseacceptor/README.md

 ```

 ## Handling coins/cash with `pulseacceptord`
 `pulseacceptord` denoises and debounces the pulses to prevent noise.
-After it is done counting pulses for a single bill/coin, it sends the event in JSON format to Redis for queueing.
+After it is done counting pulses for a single bill/coin, it sends the event in JSON format to MQTT for queueing.

 Change the values inside `config.yaml` before running.